► Funding available

 Who would this option suit?

 An Erasmus+ traineeship is an option for all students, regardless of degree programme or level.
 Typical traineeship activity includes:

 - English Language Assistantships - students on Modern Language degree programmes are required to spend a period of time abroad in a country of their studied language.
 Some will choose to spend this time studying at a partner institution but others may choose to undertake an Erasmus+ traineeship.
 This could be teaching English through the British Council's ELA programme or an independent traineeship plan, with support and approval from the relevant Go Abroad Tutor.

 - Industrial Placement - students on 5-year degree programmes with 'industrial placement' in the title will spend a full year working in industry.

 - Degree Project Abroad - students on degree programmes involving a final year project e.g. MChem or Engineering, may choose to undertake this at a suitable European institution.
 Students of Postgraduate or Doctorate degrees may also pursue this option to undertake a period of research or training at a European institution.

 - Summer Traineeship - a flexible option for all students.
-Previously, Aberdeen students have saved sea turtles in Greece, undertaken lab work in the Netherlands and worked for a technology start-up in Dublin.
+To give some examples, previously Aberdeen students have saved sea turtles in Greece, undertaken lab work in the Netherlands and worked for a technology start-up in Dublin.

 - Graduate Traineeship - current students are eligible to apply for funding for a traineeship taking place within 12 months of graduation.

 To be eligible for Erasmus+ funding, traineeships must:

 - take place in an eligible destination country, ie that is safe for travel according to the UK's Foreign, Commonwealth and Development Officer.
-You cannot receive funding for traineeships taking place in the UK, nor in your home country.
+You cannot receive funding for traineeships taking place in the UK, Switzerland, nor in your home country.

 - be at least 30 days duration.

 - be full-time, applicable to the type of work

 - be relevant to your subject area (this does not apply to graduate traineeships or traineeships in digital skills).